-NI 1.4.3 Declaration

-You must sign a declaration stating that you:

-- a) have described your organic enterprise and activities as referred to in 1.4.1 accurately - b) will perform your operations according to organic rules - c) accept any enforcements in case of non-compliance - d) inform the buyers of loss of status of your product - e) accept exchange of information about your operation between different certification bodies or control authorities in the event that subcontractors are subject to controls by different control authorities or control bodies - f) accept handing over information about your certification history when changing certification body or control authority - g) will inform buyer and your certification body or control authority immediately in the event that a suspicion of non-compliance has been substantiated, that a suspicion of non-compliance cannot be eliminated, or that non-compliance that affects the integrity of the products in question has been established - h) in the case of withdrawing certification inform the certification body or control authority without delay - accept that your Certification Body or control authority retains your certification history for a minimum of 5 years - j) must inform the certification body of any changes to your activities.
+NI 1.4.3 Declaration This is covered in the contract and declaration you sign after every inspection.
+You must sign a declaration stating that you: a) have described your organic enterprise and activities as referred to in 1.4.1 accurately b) will perform your operations according to organic rules c) accept any enforcements in case of non-compliance d) inform the buyers of loss of status of your product e) accept exchange of information about your operation between different certification bodies or control authorities in the event that subcontractors are subject to controls by different control authorities or control bodies f) accept handing over information about your certification history when changing certification body or control authority g) will inform buyer and your certification body or control authority immediately in the event that a suspicion of non-compliance has been substantiated, that a suspicion of non-compliance cannot be eliminated, or that non-compliance that affects the integrity of the products in question has been established h) in the case of withdrawing certification inform the certification body or control authority without delay i) accept that your Certification Body or control authority retains your certification history for a minimum of 5 years j) must inform the certification body of any changes to your activities.
 (EC) 2018/848 Art.
 39(1)(d)(iii)